SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 If possible, try to target .NET Standard 2.0 as that gives the most flexibility to be used somewhere else.

-If you have a dependency to .NET Framework (e.g.: DataMiner DLLs) then you need to target .NET Framework as well.
+If you have a dependency to .NET Framework (e.g.: Skyline.DataMiner.Dev.*) then you need to target .NET Framework as well.

 > [!IMPORTANT]
 > Prior to DataMiner 10.1.11 (RN 30755) when using a .NET Standard 2.0 NuGet in a QAction or Exe, you need to manually add a reference to .NET Standard.